-Contact - If you have questions, please contact Race Director Tom Brennan at firstname.lastname@example.org or at 918-658-0478.
+Contact - If you have questions, please contact Race Director Tommy Brennan at firstname.lastname@example.org or at 918-658-0478.

 |If coming North from Poteau, you will see this sign about eight miles from Pashubee.
 Follow 259 here toward Broken Bow.
 We've had some people go straight here.
 It can be a little confusing.|

 Some of us will be camping at the race start.
 There are primitive sites available there.
-No electricity, no water, no porta-potties, no nothing.
-But lots of fun.
+No electricity, no water, though we will have port-a-potties again this year to spoil you.

 There are no bathroom facilities and there is no electricity at the race start and finish location so plan accordingly.
 It is a remote location and there is not much that can be done about this.